 Does it cost money to get a smart meter?

-Getting smart meters installed is free.
-An engineer will visit your home to replace your traditional meters with new smart meters and you won’t have to pay a penny.
+The smart meter installation is free.
+An engineer will visit your home to take out your traditional meters and replace them with new smart meters, and you won’t have to pay a penny.

-But that’s not to say smart meters are free.
-Installing them in everyone’s homes and then maintaining them costs money, but the cost is spread across everyone's bills, just like the cost of running and maintaining traditional meters.
+But that’s not to say smart meters are completely free.
+Installing them in everyone’s homes and then maintaining them costs money.
+The cost is spread across everyone's bills, just like the cost of running and maintaining traditional meters.

 Do I need an internet connection to get a smart meter?

 No. You don't need Wif-Fi or an internet connection to get a smart meter.

 Smart meters send readings to suppliers via a dedicated smart network.
 It doesn't rely on your home Wi-Fi.

 But the In-Home Displays we supply are able to connect to Wi-Fi.
 In the future, if you choose to connect your display to Wi-Fi, you will see more detailed information in your Bulb account online.